andrew/ultimate-awesome/README.md

 - [Apache-Spark-Guide](https://github.com/mikeroyal/Apache-Spark-Guide) - Apache Spark Guide.
 - [awesome-privacy](https://github.com/Narayana108/awesome-privacy) - A list of opensource privacy centered software, tools and web sites.
 - [awesome-origami](https://github.com/oriedita/awesome-origami) - A list of origami related resources.
-- [awesome-hacktoberfest-plant-a-tree](https://github.com/OtacilioN/awesome-hacktoberfest-plant-a-tree) - Will you choose the :sparkles: Hacktoberfest t-shirt :sparkles: but don't want to stop contributing to the environment and a sustainable future?
-Find an organization here so you can plant a tree! :seedling: .
 - [awesome-uniapp](https://github.com/oyjt/awesome-uniapp) - 收集最优质的uniapp框架相关的组件、插件、UI框架、项目模板等.
 - [awesome-product-cli](https://github.com/progrmoiz/awesome-product-cli) - A curated list of command-line interfaces for SaaS products — making every product accessible to AI agents and developers.
 - [awesome-q](https://github.com/qbists/awesome-q) - A collection of useful or interesting q libraries, curated by experienced developers.